Toxic algae

 Anyone who suspects they are experiencing a reaction due to contact with toxic algae should seek urgent medical attention and advise the doctor of the potential exposure to toxic algae and ask them to notify Regional Public Health.

 If a dog or other animal is suspected to have consumed toxic algae, a vet should be contacted immediately.
+Symptoms may occur within minutes.

 Can I eat fish, shellfish or waterfowl from waters with toxic algae?